Chapter 4. What makes up the FICO Score?

 Congratulations!
 You can move on to Chapter 5.
 What's in a credit report?

-To review the full module on Credit cards, click here.
+To review the full module on Credit Cards, click here.